savonet/book/audio.md

 ```

 Here, we do not have to specify `track_sensitive`: a live source such as
-`input.harbor` does not wait for anybody, so it takes over as soon as the DJ
+`input.harbor` has `track_sensitive` set to `false` already, so it takes over as
-connects, and the song which was playing is faded out below it, as detailed in
+soon as the DJ connects, and the song which was playing is faded out first, as
+detailed in
 [there](#sec:transitions-sources).
 When the DJ leaves, the music comes back and
 starts on a fresh track, rather than resuming the song which had been
 interrupted half-way through.
 The way two sources hand over to each other is